-- 4.32 Providers must ensure the indoor and outdoor space is utilised to enable children's learning and development.
-Space should be divided up effectively and ensure maximum impact on learning. - 4.33 Providers must ensure adults are deployed effectively and operate within ratio at all times. - 4.34 Providers must ensure resources are accessible, stimulating and challenging.
-All resources are suitable in design and condition, are well maintained and conform to safety standards e.g. the British Kitemark. - 4.35 Providers must ensure there is sufficient equipment, enough to provide a choice to enable all children access to a wide and varied curriculum which meets the needs of all the children.
-This may include appropriately sized chairs and tables for snacks and meals, stair gates, bedding, buggies and car seats.
+- 4.32 Childminders must ensure the indoor and outdoor space is utilised to enable children's learning and development.
+Space should be divided up effectively and ensure maximum impact on learning. - 4.34 Childminders must ensure resources are accessible, stimulating and challenging.
+All resources are suitable in design and condition, are well maintained and conform to safety standards e.g. have the British kite mark or have been risk assessed.

+4.35 Childminders must ensure there is sufficient equipment, enough to provide a choice to enable all children access to a wide and varied curriculum which meets the needs of all the children.
+This may include appropriately sized chairs and tables for snacks and meals, stair gates, bedding, buggies and car seats (as per manufacturer's safety guidance).